-The crypto industry is ridiculously complex, and it's not easy for an artist, curator, or institution to determine their true relationship within it and what effect that has.
+The crypto industry is ridiculously complex, and it's not easy for an artist, curator, or institution to determine their true relationship within it and what larger effect that may have.
+I don't engage with NFTs, but I didn't write this essay to call out artists who have; I just wanted to share additional perspectives.

-I see that artists and people in the art world are genuinely concerned about the energy usage issues and the hyper-commercialization of the NFT market, and many were wary of a market going from nothing to astounding prices and popularity overnight.
-But then people understandably came away with differing opinions on the energy usage issues depending on which materials were read and how they weighed everything out.
-Energy became a divisive issue that may have obscured some of the deeper problems with crypto and NFTs.
-A lot of the strongest and most vocal criticisms of crypto products are coming from the software developer community and economists, and I noticed that until recently this wider criticism was somewhat isolated from the art community.
+I see that artists and people in the art world are genuinely concerned about the energy usage issues and the hyper-commercialization of the NFT market, and many were initially wary of a market going from nothing to astounding prices and popularity overnight.
+But then people understandably came away with differing opinions about the energy usage depending on which sources they read, and the subject of energy became a divisive issue that may have obscured some of the deeper problems with crypto and NFTs.
+A lot of the strongest and most vocal criticisms of crypto products are coming from the software developer community and economists, and I've noticed that this wider criticism has been somewhat isolated from the art community.
+I often see the claim that crypto skepticism is similar to concerns about the early internet, but I was a professional developer in the 90s, and what I saw was that the utility and game-changing potential of the internet were plainly obvious to all engineers in the industry.
+Nobody was saying we should just stick to Bulletin Board Systems even though the typical BBS was slightly more capable than early websites.
+The widespread backlash by actual software developers to a new technology like crypto and NFTs is unlike anything I've ever seen in the software industry.